imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ### Text Overlay

-Text overlay can be used to superimpose text on an image.
-Try it like so:
+Text overlay can be used to place text on an image.
+Here's how:

 {% code title="app/screens/Fetch/index.js" %}
 ```javascript